GSA/cto-website/README.md

 ### Production

-The website is not yet in production.
-The tentative production deployment process is to merge the `dev` branch into `master`.
-Federalist will automatically deploy `master` to the production site.
+The production deployment process is to merge the `dev` branch into `master`.
+Federalist will automatically deploy `master` to the [tech.gsa.gov production site](https://tech.gsa.gov/).

 ## License